 Family ties played a crucial role in the formation of these early Christian communities.
 Many converts to Christianity were drawn to the faith through familial connections, as individuals witnessed the transformative power of Christ’s message within their own households.
 As a result, these communities were often composed of extended family networks, with parents passing down their faith to their children and grandchildren.

 The concept of the “domestic church” emerged during this period, emphasising the family unit as a primary locus of religious instruction and practice.
-Parents took on the responsibility of nurturing the faith of their children, instilling in them the values and beliefs of Christianity.
+Parents took on the responsibility of nurturing their children’s faith, instilling in them the values and beliefs of Christianity.
 Through daily prayers, scripture readings, and participation in sacramental rituals, families reinforced their bond with one another and with the wider Christian community.

 The Rise of Parish Life: From Local Gatherings to Institutional Structures